 The mistakes that look reasonable in week one and become irreversible by month six.

 Ingest everything, filter nothing.
 Teams dump entire knowledge bases into vector stores with no quality check.
-This is the data-layer equivalent of searching the entire internet instead of a curated library.
 Volume is not value.
-The corpus that catches everything catches the wrong things.
+The corpus that catches everything catches the wrong things, and about 80% of accuracy problems trace directly back to ingestion-layer quality issues[11].

 Treat the vector store as the source of truth.
 The vector store is a cache, not a source of truth.
 Break the pipeline, re-index, and you should get the same content back.
 The canonical store upstream is the source of truth.
 The vector store is a derived view of it.
 Confuse the two and there is no ground to recover to.

-Ignore the chunking strategy.
+Apply a single chunk size to a mixed corpus.
 Default chunk sizes (512 tokens, 50-token overlap) work for some content and destroy others.
-A policy document needs different chunking than an API reference.
-Content-type-aware chunking is not optional once the corpus crosses domains.
+A policy document needs different chunking than an API reference or a procedural runbook.
+Content-type-aware chunking is not optional once the corpus crosses domains[10].

 No expiration mechanism.
 Documents enter and never leave.
 Without expiration or archival, the canonical store becomes a sediment layer where each year buries the previous one — and the model cannot tell which layer it is reading from.
 Drift becomes load-bearing.